Fast Facts and Statistics on Asbestos and Mesothelioma

 - World Health Organization (WHO)

-It’s important to know there’s no dedicated website or resource for asbestos statistics.
-Each government organization has credible information scattered throughout their sites.
+It’s important to know that there’s no dedicated website or resource for asbestos statistics.
+Each government organization has credible information scattered throughout its sites.

 Non-governmental agencies (NGOs) have excellent statistics as do private resources specializing in asbestos-related diseases.
 Most published statistics on asbestos are remarkably consistent.

-Asbestos naturally occurred on every continent.
-It was extracted close to the surface with 90% of raw asbestos material coming from open-pit mines.
+Asbestos naturally occurs on every continent.
+It was extracted close to the surface, with 90% of raw asbestos material coming from open-pit mines.
 The remaining 10% came from underground mine shafts and tunnels.

-Often underground, or hard-rock, mines produced asbestos as a by-product when harvesting other minerals.
+Underground (or hard-rock) mines often produced asbestos as a by-product when harvesting other minerals.

 Over 25 different countries mined asbestos in the 70s and produced a yearly estimate of 4.8 million metric tons of asbestos ore.

-Additionally, 85 countries took raw asbestos and manufactured over 3,000 different products with asbestos-containing materials (ACM).
+Additionally, 85 countries took raw asbestos and manufactured more than 3,000 different products that contained asbestos.
+For example, gaskets, valves, insulation, shingles, and paint commonly contained asbestos.

-The top asbestos-producing countries during the 20th century were:
+The top asbestos-producing countries of the 20th century were:

 - South Africa

-The U.S. was a much larger importer and consumer of raw asbestos compared to mining it.
+The U.S. was a much larger importer and consumer of raw asbestos than a miner of the mineral.
+However, it did not stop mining asbestos until 2002.

 Environmental protection and worker safety regulations attacked the product supply chain, causing U.S. demand to drop 95% by 1990.
-Up to that time, America had the world’s highest demand for ACM products.
+Up until that time, America had the world’s highest demand for asbestos to make products.

-In a hundred-year period from 1900 to 2003, Americans mined approximately 3.29 million metric tons of asbestos ore.
+In the 100-year period from 1900 to 2003, Americans mined approximately 3.29 million metric tons of asbestos ore.
 Conversely, the U.S. imported and processed about 31.5 million metric tons.

-Most were chrysotile fibers.
-That worked to a ratio of 10:1 importing over extracting asbestos from within the nation.
+That worked out to a ratio of 10:1 importing over extracting asbestos from American soil.

 Worldwide asbestos demand hasn’t gone away.
-In fact, asbestos consumption has risen in the developing world where economies like India, China and East-Asian countries haven’t banned asbestos products.
+In fact, asbestos consumption has risen in the developing world, where countries like India and China haven’t banned asbestos products.

 Asbestos Health Risk Statistics